SlappyBoyMilkman/preact-netlify/content/skills/education.md

 ---
 title: Education
 ---
 University of Cincinnati
-College of Design, Architecture, Art, and Planning Class of 2015
+College of Design, Architecture, Art, and Planning
+B.S Industrial Design
+Class of 2015